Oil Cleansing With Castor Oil? Read This Before You Try

 - Once you’ve removed all the castor oil, allow your skin to air dry and absorb any residual oil left behind (your skin might feel a little sticky from the castor oil residue, it will absorb and go away in 10-15 minutes).

-- If your skin needs moisturizing, apply 2-3 drops of plain grapeseed oil, jojoba oil, or argan oil on your skin.
+- If your skin needs moisturizing, apply 2-3 drops of a plain oil on your skin like grapeseed oil, jojoba oil, rose hip seed oil or squalane oil.
 Best to wait 10-15 minutes for the castor oil residue to fully absorb before applying a moisturizing oil.

 - If you are doing your evening cleanse and you wore makeup or sunscreen during the day, you can double cleanse with the castor oil to ensure all products and makeup have been fully removed and cleansed from your skin.
 To double cleanse, just follow all the cleansing steps again immediately after cleansing your skin the first time (you don’t need to wait the 10-15 minutes for the residual castor oil to absorb, you can just apply the castor oil again straight after you removed it the first time).